-Barrett was signed as a 1st round pick (secondary phase) in 1979 by the Red Sox and scout Ray Boone.
+Barrett was signed as a secondary phase pick in the 1979 amateur draft by the Red Sox and scout Ray Boone.
 While playing for the Pawtucket Red Sox in 1981, he scored the winning run in the longest game in baseball history.
 After getting 2 hits in his first 12 at-bats of the game, in the 33rd inning he was hit by a Steve Grilli pitch.
 He moved to third on a Chico Walker single and then scored a batter later on a single by Dave Koza.

 In 1988 Barrett pulled off a unique steal in a game against the Baltimore Orioles.
 When the throw from Terry Kennedy beat him to the bag, he stopped short as Billy Ripken went to tag low, expecting a slide.
 Barrett then reached his leg over to the base, getting a steal that relied more on smarts than speed.

 Barrett suffered a knee injury after tripping over first base after grounding out in a 1989 game that greatly reduced his playing time.
 After being released by the Red Sox in 1990, he briefly played for the San Diego Padres in 1991 before another knee injury ended his playing career.

 Following his playing days, Barrett was a coach for the Las Vegas Stars from 1992 to 1994.
 In 1995, he managed the Rancho Cucamonga Quakes, where his players included Derrek Lee and Matt Clement.
 However, he left baseball after that year to spend more time with his family.
 More recently, he has been involved in real estate in Las Vegas and, in his free time, frequently golfs with Greg Maddux.

 |1995||Rancho Cucamonga Quakes||California League||68-71||7th||San Diego Padres|